tIcers/tIcers/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Thank+you+for+visitng+my+github!)

-🌐 I'm currently learning Cloud Computing and Security.
+🌐 I'm currently delving into the world of Cloud Computing and Cybersecurity, expanding my technical skill set to stay ahead of the curve in these rapidly evolving fields.

 💼 My professional experience includes working with Python and Django on large-scale projects, where I contributed to developing robust backend systems.